jcowgar/go-iup/README.md

 Iup Go Wrapper
 ==============

-iup.go is a [Go][1] wrapper around the [Iup][2] GUI toolkit.
+go-iup is a [Go][1] wrapper around the [Iup][2] GUI toolkit.
 The project was started on April 27, 2011.

-Changes in iup.go vs. Iup in C
+Changes in go-iup vs. Iup in C
 ------------------------------

-Documentation is minimal with Iup.go because Iup's documentation is very good and valid since iup.go strives for a 1-to-1 mapping.
+Documentation is minimal with go-iup because Iup's documentation is very good and valid since go-iup strives for a 1-to-1 mapping.
 However, there are some general changes to better fit into the Go language.

-1. Iup has been dropped from the function names. iup.go functions are already accessed by the iup package name.
+1. Iup has been dropped from the function names. go-iup functions are already accessed by the iup package name.
 So, IupOpen becomes iup.Open(), IupVersion() becomes iup.Version(), etc...
 2. IUP_ has been dropped from the constant names for the same reason as #1.
 Thus, IUP_IGNORE becomes iup.IGNORE, IUP_DEFAULT becomes iup.DEFAULT, etc...